AshitMilne/Planet-III/semper-idem/Regnum Dei/Sine Qua Non/SQN 2 Genesis to SysGen.md

 The emergence of this decentralized currency, along with yet another bailout, forced me into a personal reckoning; I began to re-examine my life and my career.
 The whole point of managing software delivery was to contain risk to capital—the triple constraints of scope, time, and money.
 Scope was always dictated by revenue, and if revenue was to be denominated in a currency of no apparent value, then what was the point of managing an 'enterprise' project?
 All that really mattered was how I used that truly scarce commodity—*my own* time on earth.
 I started Transition Insight in 2010 and continued my career as an independent contractor, usually working on digital identity and wallet initiatives with smaller, more nimble teams applying agile methods.
 All the while I continued to explore the broader implications of that tumultuous year 2008—and watch the evolution of legitimate money.

-## Le Prix: The Genesis of Legitimate Global Consensus
+## Le Prix: Legitimate Global Consensus
 > Life's rich demand creates supply in the hand
 Of the powers, the only vote that matters
 Silence means security, silence means approval